For a comprehensive clean-up of your iPhone, including both history and cookies, follow these steps:

 You will notice that there is a Block All Cookies option on the Safari menu as well.
 You can enable that if you want to block any cookies from being stored in Safari.
 However, this may make some sites difficult, if not impossible, to use properly.

 This will only clear cookies for the Safari browser.
 If you need to delete cookies in other browsers, such as Firefox or Chrome, you will need to delete cookies in those browsers separately.
+We discuss that in the following sections.

 How to Clear Firefox Cookies on an iPhone